Yettimania/apm/README.md

 > Agile project management from the command line.

-'apm' is a Minimal Viable Program focused on a hierarchy of parents, children and tasks.
+'apm' is a minimal viable program (mpv) focused on a hierarchy of parents, children and tasks.
 It is a simple means of managing a project from the command line in place of flash cards, sticky notes, etc.

 It is generalized to a **parent** & **child** system so hierarchy can be defined by individual users.
 For example, **parents** may be defined as capabilites or features.
 Each **parent**, can have multiple children, or stories and each **child** can have multiple tasks associated with it.

+It works on a simple numeric number system.

+1,2,3... integers are parents

+1.1,1.2,1.3... are children of the specified parent (1.X)

+1.1.1,1.1.2,1.1.3 are tasks for a specific child (1.1.X)

 ## Install